natureframework/reference-parser/README.md

 ## Notes

-- The book names must be in all lowercase.
+- The book names must be in all lowercase for simplicity and consistency.
-- Chapter and verse numbers must be composed of two digits (e.g., `01`).
+- Chapter and verse numbers must be composed of two digits (e.g., `01`) for proper sorting.
-- This library is specifically designed for parsing citations from the Gospels only.
+- This library is specifically designed for parsing citations from the Gospels only to keep the parsing rules simple.
 - The format is designed to be limited and strict to reduce human errors in typing the citations and to simplify the underlying code to minimize the occurrence of bugs.